Santosh-Ranganath/hw1/README.md

 # hw1
-Week 1 HW for Santosh Ranganath
+Week 1 HW for Santosh Ranganath.
+This project contains the website for the fictional Dunder Mifflin paper company.